manoragul014-png/Renewable-Energy-Growth-Analysis-using-JSON-Web-Scraping-and-MongoDB/README.md

 - Which countries showed the highest wind electricity growth?
 - Which countries still depend heavily on fossil fuels for electricity?
 - Which countries have the highest electricity demand?
-- How has renewable electricity changed since 2000 in India, Germany, China, and the United States?

 ---